JaeHongChoe/SI3DP/README.md

 ## Training

-It was written based on the SIIM-ISIC Melanoma Classification kernel structure. https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/175412
+The code was written based on the SIIM-ISIC Melanoma Classification kernel structure. https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/175412